 10 years ago, OkCupid and Match.com were safe bets with enough market share that you could safely use the sites and not worry about not having enough profiles to explore.
 Dating apps then were straightforward – create a profile, upload photos, write a bio, browse profiles, message said person and ask them out on a date.
 These days, users are segmented across more apps than ever before which dilutes the user bases across all apps.

-Unfortunately apps and technology companies like UberEats and Amazon have altered the mindset of all consumers thinking they can get exactly what they want with a few swipes and clicks.
+Unfortunately apps and technology companies like UberEats and Amazon have altered the mindset of all consumers thinking they can get exactly what they want with a few swipes and clicks (read this post about the dystopian state of dating in San Francisco).
 However, dating apps are not like food-ordering or other shopping apps, they are merely introduction apps.

 Bumble not only has a great female to male ratio of users on the site, there is verification process that other apps do not have and that is in the photo verification process of the registration process.
 Users must take a photo of themselves in the pose that is requested and user profiles are reviewed.